EXPRESSCLUSTER/SELinux/README.md

     =====================================================================
    ```

-### Enable Kernel Modules using Logs of Denined Operations
+### Enable Kernel Modules using Logs of Denied Operations
 1. Create a cluster with the following resources.
    - Heartbeat resource
      - Kernel mode heartbeat